Greenheart/greenheart.github.io/src/content/posts/run-typescript-directly-in-nodejs-22.md

 ## Run TypeScript in production

 Since this is an experimental feature, it's currently recommended to transpile TypeScript using `tsc` when building for production.
-To easily run TypeScript without a separate transpilation step, `tsx` ([learn more](https://github.com/privatenumber/tsx/)) is still a great choice.
+To easily run TypeScript without a separate transpilation step, `tsx` is still a great choice - [learn more here](https://github.com/privatenumber/tsx/).

 However, for development and quick scripts, this is a big boost to productivity!